"There is no style store."

 It's not the screen — I've happily read several novels on my iPhone.

 It's not the weight — it feels fine when resting on a table or my knee.

-The problem is much simpler: iBooks and Kindle.app are incompetent e-readers.
+The problem is much simpler: iBooks and Kindle.app aren't good e-readers.
 They get in the way of the reading experience and treat digital books like poorly typeset PDFs.

-But there's something beyond interface and design issues nagging at me: these applications are ignoring a core characteristic unique to digital text.
-They're ignoring the meta-data created as we move through and mark our e-books.
+But there's something beyond interface and design issues nagging at me: these applications are ignoring the meta-data created as we move through and mark our e-books.